Article I Offices

 Section 2.01 Who Shall Be Members

 Any speech or debating organization at a community college, junior college, four-year college, or university in the United States, its commonwealths, districts and territories, or in the Dominion of Canada, shall be eligible to become a member of APDA.
-Membership in APDA shall be contingent upon the payment of dues prescribed by this status and approval by the Board of Trustees.
+Membership in APDA shall be contingent upon the payment of dues and taxes prescribed by this status and approval by the Board of Trustees.
 Membership to APDA shall be allocated to educational institutions, and no more than one debating institution shall receive membership per institution.
+The body shall consist of all members in good standing with eligibility to vote.

 Section 2.02 Transfer, Term and Termination of Membership